 Today, we remember the 215 Blantyre men and boys who lost their lives in the Blantyre Pit Disaster of 1877.

 To this day, it remains Scotland’s largest mining accident.
-In one instant moment at 8.45am on 22nd October 1877, almost 6% of Blantyre’s entire population at the time was wiped out by an almighty explosion at Dixon’s Collieries 2 and 3 at High Blantyre.
+In one instant moment at 8.45am on 22nd October 1877, 145 years ago today, almost 6% of Blantyre’s entire population at the time was wiped out in an instant…. by an almighty explosion at Dixon’s Collieries 2 and 3 at High Blantyre.

-Over the last few years, our sister website, Blantyre Project has embarked on a mission to tell the life stories of every one of those men and boys, dozens of which have already been exclusively researched here: https://blantyreproject.com/blantyre-pit-disaster/ putting names and real life stories for each person who lost their lives.
+Protecting and exploring Blantyre’s heritage around the disaster needs careful attention.
+For the last decade, our sister website, Blantyre Project has embarked on a mission to tell the life stories of every one of those men and boys, dozens of which have already been exclusively researched here: https://blantyreproject.com/blantyre-pit-disaster/ .

 On this day, the 145th Anniversary of the disaster, we remember those brave, hard working tragic souls.
 May they rest in peace.